Locality constraints in AdS$_2$ without parity: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Marco Meineri, Miguel Paulos and Mingchen Xia for useful discussions.
-We want to especially thank Balt van Rees for pointing us to the Phragmén–Lindelöf theorem.
+We would like to thank Edoardo Lauria, Marco Meineri, Miguel Paulos, and Mingchen Xia for useful discussions.
+We especially thank Balt van Rees for pointing us to the sector version of the Phragmén–Lindelöf theorem.
 We also thank the participants of the workshop QFT in AdS 2024 in Trieste, as well as the participants of the Bootstrap 2025 conference in São Paulo, for stimulating discussions.
+GM and JQ thank Riken iTHEMS and the Yukawa Institute for Theoretical Physics at Kyoto University.
+Discussions during “Progress of Theoretical Bootstrap” were useful in completing this work.

 This work was performed in part at Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452 and by a grant from the Simons Foundation (1161654, Troyer).